unnamed (67)

 How should I prepare to talk about my addiction?

-Reflect on your goals, choose a calm setting, and be honest about your struggles and needs to make the conversation effective.
+For the conversation to be effective, reflect on your goals, choose a calm setting, and be honest about your struggles and what you need.

 Can family therapy help in recovery?